-By placing a few tropical plants into your garden beds and container designs, you’ll upgrade traditional planters into a tropical jungle filled with unique foliage textures and lavish, bright florals.
+By placing a few tropical plants into your garden beds and container designs, you are all upgrade traditional planters into a tropical jungle filled with unique foliage textures and lavish, bright florals.
 While some plants struggle in humidity, tropical plants thrive in it!
-Adding some tropicals to your garden seems high maintenance, but it’s quite the opposite once planted.
+Adding some tropicals to your garden seems high maintenance, but it is quite the opposite once planted.

 Whether you are looking for a foliage filler or a flowering plant with exotic blooms, tropical plants are the perfect companion for your summer garden.

 One of the most traditional plants to add a tropical flair to gardens is hibiscus.
 They will add height and colour to containers and garden beds.
 Flowers come in a wide range of pinks, yellows, and even coral.
 Fertilize every two weeks with Parkwood® Flower Plant Food 15-30-15 for prolonged summer blooms!

 Delicate flowers will create a beautiful display until the end of summer.
 Large clusters of pink, white, and even yellow blooms will appear at the tips of the stem.
 Plant in full sun for optimal flowering.

 Palms are the perfect addition for adding drama to containers.
 Robalinni palms, Majesty palms, and Eurica palms are popular types to add height and texture.